 You could also title this post… “Why the heck haven’t you heard more from us?”

-This is something Tony and I have been talking about internally.
+This is something Colin and I have been talking about internally.
 And the simple answer is we’ve fallen into a trap that kills any creative endeavor: preciousness.

 Preciousness is when you have a perfect ideal in your head of what something should be.
 And this ideal takes on mythic proportions.
 You fantasize over it.
 You obsess about your amazing, flawless thing that you’re going to make.
 You dream about all the success it’s going to have.